Digitizing Nepal's Written Heritage: A Comprehensive HTR Pipeline for Old Nepali Manuscripts: Results

 \subsection{Error analysis}

-To comprehensively assess the strengths and weaknesses of our model, we conducted error analysis on token confusions and label length (cf. Figures in Appendix~\ref{a:error_analysis} for visualization).
-Confusion matrices were constructed by comparing predictions on the test set with their respective ground truth labels and counting which characters were commonly mistaken for each other.
-A closer look at the heatmap of the confusion metrics reveals that many of the confusions are not random and instead follow expected patterns based on handwriting variation.
+To assess the strengths and weaknesses of our model, we conduct an error analysis focusing on token confusions and label lengths (see Appendix~\ref{a:error_analysis} for visualizations).
+We construct confusion matrices by comparing model predictions on the test set with the corresponding ground truth labels, thereby identifying frequently misclassified characters.
+Inspection of the resulting heatmap shows that many errors are structured rather than random, following systematic patterns of handwriting variation.
 For example, {\dn y} (ya) is often confused with {\dn p} (pa), and {\dn t} (ta) with {\dn n} (na).
-This is most likely because their shapes look similar in writing, also depending on different handwritings.
-Many of these errors are not random and follow predictable visual confusions common in handwriting.
-This suggests the model is not hallucinating, but making plausible mistakes based on visual ambiguity.
+This is likely because these character pairs exhibit high visual similarity in handwritten form, with the degree of similarity varying across handwriting styles.
+This suggests that the model is not hallucinating but making plausible mistakes due to visual ambiguity.
 Such structured errors can also be leveraged for post-correction methods.
-Further, we examined which individual characters the model makes mistakes with most frequently.
-It revealed that a small subset of only 10 characters (out of 80 total characters) accounts for over half i.e. 55.9\% of all errors (Figure~\ref{fig:most_prob_characters} and Table~\ref{fig:most_prob_characters_table}).
+Furthermore, we examined which individual characters the model makes the most errors on.
+This analysis revealed that a small subset of 10 characters (out of 80 total) accounts for over half of all errors, i.e., 55.9\% (Figure~\ref{fig:most_prob_characters} and Table~\ref{fig:most_prob_characters_table}).
 This highlights the specific characters the model consistently struggles with and can be prioritized in future work.
-The overall distribution of character error rates across individual lines in the validation set is presented in Figure~\ref{fig:cer_histogram}.
-We observe a strongly skewed distribution, with the majority of lines exhibiting low CERs within the range of 0-0.05.
+The overall distribution of CER across individual lines in the test set is presented in Figure~\ref{fig:cer_histogram}.
+We observe a strongly skewed distribution, with most lines exhibiting low CERs in the range 0--0.05.
 This indicates that, for most samples, the model predictions are highly accurate and require minimal or no correction.
-Additionally, we also analyze the model performance varies for different lengths of lines (see Figure~\ref{fig:cer_vs_line_length}).
+Additionally, we analyze how model performance varies with line length (see Figure~\ref{fig:cer_vs_line_length}).
 The weighted CER remains relatively low and stable across short and medium-length lines.
 However, the error rates increase sharply for lines longer than 120 characters.
 This spike is likely due to both the increased difficulty of longer sequences and the limited number of such samples, with only 26 out of 3,100 total lines exceeding 120 characters.
-The script-aware decoder allows us to explore the model uncertainty through relative probability between top predictions.
+We further analyzed the error patterns for longer lines and found two common patterns: (i) missing tokens at multiple positions and (ii) short segments (3--7 characters) with consecutive incorrect predictions.
+To investigate this, we segmented these lines into two parts and re-evaluated them using our model.
+Here, we observed a substantial drop in errors; for example, in one case, errors decreased from 23 to 4, and in another, from 30 to 2.
+This finding suggests that the model has difficulty handling longer sequences, and splitting them into shorter parts can improve model performance.
+Finally, the script-aware decoder enables us to explore model uncertainty by comparing the relative probabilities of the top predictions.
 This helps us flag about 27\% of all errors, and over half of these can be recovered from the top-3 predictions.
 This shows potential for future work in post-correction and human-in-the-loop review (see Appendix~\ref{a:token_uncert_analysis}).